lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Group strings
-We can shift a string by shifting each of its letters to its successive letter.
+We can shift a string by shifting each of its letters to its successive letter. <br>
-For example, "abc" can be shifted to be "bcd".
+For example, "abc" can be shifted to be "bcd". <br>

-⭐️ We want to store the circular diff between one character to another in the SAME string in the hash map
+⭐️ We want to store the circular diff between one character to another in the SAME string in the hash map <br>
-⭐️ This key of the hash map will facilitate the connection between different strings
+⭐️ This key of the hash map will facilitate the connection between different strings <br>
-⭐️ Keep in mind that the character can shift in circular loop
+⭐️ Keep in mind that the character can shift in circular loop <br>

-ex1:
+>ex1:
-Input: strings = ["abc","bcd","acef","xyz","az","ba","a","z"]
+>Input: strings = ["abc","bcd","acef","xyz","az","ba","a","z"]
-Output: [["acef"],["a","z"],["abc","bcd","xyz"],["az","ba"]]
+>Output: [["acef"],["a","z"],["abc","bcd","xyz"],["az","ba"]]

 ```python
 def group_string(strings: List[str]) -> List[List[str]]: